-Tennessee Supreme Court justices fanned out across the state Tuesday to bring attention to free legal advice and education in the state.
-In Knoxville, Justice Sharon Lee, a Monroe County native spoke at the Univerabout how the effort is partnering with local legal services.
+New transit shelters suddenly appeared on Main Street at the City-County Building last week, having been installed over the weekend.
+Dawn Distler, Transit Director, told The Focus that smaller shelters are available for other locations including on Summit Hill below Summit Towers.
+She said those would be installed when road work is competed there and other sites are being considered for additional shelters.
+State Supreme Court kicks off HELP4TNDAY ne Court Justice Sharon Lee spoke Tuesday about the state court's effort to partner with local legal organization to provide free legal services to people who can't afford an ennessee Supreme Court justices fanned out across the state Tuesday to bring attention to free legal advice and education in the state.
+In Knoxville, Justice Sharon Lee, a Monroe County native spoke at the Univer-Tennessee's College of Law about how the effort is partnering with local legal services.
 Knoxville City Attorney Charles Swanson appeared for Mayor Madeline Rogero and presented a document declaring April 1st as "HELP4T-NDAY."
-Swanson told the audience 'the greatest security we have is the rule of law Justice Lee said the effort began in 2008 to encourage attorneys to provide free service to needy citizens dealing with civil legal needs such as foreclosure, evictions, etc. She said lawyers are encouraged to give at least 50 hours per week of free "It is part of our profession to help those who cannot afford to hire an attorney," Lee said Several other East Tennessee attorneys spoke including Melanie Wilson, dean of the UT College of Law: Deborah Taylor Tate, adminis Courts; Deb House, director of Development and Compliance of the Legal of the Tennessee Trial Lawyers Association; and Josh Hedrick, a pro bono attorney House said she has worked with Legal Aid of Tennessee her entire career "Not everyone can afford an attorney," she said, adding that advice and services from most attorneys can cost from \$150 to \$200 per hour.
+Swanson told the audience the greatest security we have is the rule of law."
+Justice Lee said the effort began in 2008 to encourage attorneys to provide free service to needy citizens dealing with civil legal needs such as foreclosure, evictions, etc. She said lawyers are encouraged to give at least 50 hours per week of free "It is part of our profession to help those who cannot afford to hire an attorney," Lee said.
+Several other East Tennessee attorneys spoke including Melanie Wilson, dean of the UT College of Law: Deborah Taylor Tate, administrative director of the Office of the Courts: Deb House, director of Development and Compliance of the Legal Aid of East Tennessee: Tony Seaton of the Tennessee Trial Lawyers Asso ciation; and Josh Hedrick, a pro bono House said she has worked with Legal Aid of Tennessee her entire "Not everyone can afford an attor-ey," she said, adding that advice and services from most attorneys can cost from \$150 to \$200 per hour.
 She said that in 2016 Legal Aid assisted 2,300 people in the 23-county region.
-She added that her needs legal aid and can only help Seaton said he helped form a Free Legal Clinic in Johnson City and, today, almost all of the 31 Judicial Districts have such an office about 20% of the needs Anyone wanting more infor sity of Tennessee's College of Law trative director of the Office of the can find information on the internet at www.help4tn.org.
-Legal help provided includes healthcare, family law Aid of East Tennessee; Tony Seaton issues, landlord and tenant relations, The HELP4TNDAY campaign is an effort by the Tennessee Supreme Court Access to Justice Commission, the Administrative Office of the Courts.
-Tennessee Alliance for Legal Services, the Tennessee Bar Association, and Legal Aid of East Tennessee Other Supreme Court justices made similar presentations Tuesday in Memphis, Jackson, Nashville and RIGGS DRUG STORE 604 E. Emory Rd.
-Mail: P.O.
-Box 1140 Powell, TN 37849 Store Hours: M-F 9-7 Sat 9-2 Ryan Flatt (865)947-5235
+She added that her needs legal aid and can only help about 20% of the needs.